 Consistently ranked as one of America’s top college towns, Evanston has beaches, shops and restaurants to explore.
 Head to downtown Evanston to discover the many unique shops, coffeehouses, restaurants, art galleries and theaters that are walking distance from campus.
 All excursions are fully supervised by Summer Springboard staff.

 Downtown Chicago & Magnificent Mile

 You’ll find yourself in the heart of one of America’s best and biggest cities, enjoying all that it has to offer, from world-class museums, shopping, concerts/shows you won’t find anywhere else.
-Visits may include the following sights: Sears Tower, Navy Pier, and the "bean" at Millennium Park.
+Visits may include the following sights: Willis Tower, The Magnificent Mile, and Cloud Gate, aka “The Bean”.